-Fact-based bio of early film director-producer, Bill Tilghman (Sam Elliott).
-Tighman was a real life cowboy, who rode with the Earps & faced down countless bad guys.
-When he turned to films, he was determined to make authentic Westerns, rather than the fake carrying on of Tom Mix & other Western movie stars of the day.
+Fact-based biography of early film Producer and Director Bill Tilghman (Sam Elliott).
+Tilghman was a real-life cowboy, who rode with the Earps and faced down countless bad guys.
+When he turned to films, he was determined to make authentic Westerns, rather than the fake carrying on of Tom Mix and other Western movie stars of the day.
 The only problem was that no one wanted to see his non-stars in any story.
 Arliss Howard co-stars as a cocaine-addled law enforcement nemesis of Tighman, who attempts to stop him at every turn.
-Written by

 John Sacksteder <email@example.com>